karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 ---
-title: "Testing private DNS resolution over an Azure P2S VPN connection using Azure DNS Private Resolver"
+title: "Testing private DNS resolution over an Azure P2S VPN connection"
 date: 2022-06-02T21:54:47+02:00
 draft: true
-tags: ["azure", "cloud", "terraform"]
+tags: ["azure", "cloud", "terraform", "dns"]
 description: "The purpose of this post is to try out the new Azure DNS Private Resolver resource.
-To test it, we're going to try to resolve the DNS of a few private Azure resources when we're connected to an Azure Point-to-Site VPN connection."
+To test it, we're going to try to solve one of the current issues that Azure VPN P2S has right now.
+The problem is when connected over an Azure P2S VPN connection the private DNS zone resolution does not work, because it tries to connect using the public endpoint instead of the private endpoint private IP.
+This becomes quite problematic when you're using private endpoints to secure some private resources, because there is no easy way to resolve the private endpoint DNS when connected to a P2S VPN."
 ---

 > **Just show me the code**